AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

 <div>Import necessary Android classes and handle the Android permissions, and check if the necessary permissions to insert video call functionality into the app are granted, refer to <a href="#referencecode">Reference code</a> for details.</div>

-### Implement the video call logic
+### Implement the Video Call logic

-The following figure and steps show the API call sequence of implementing video call.
+The following figure and steps show the API call sequence of implementing Video Call.

 ![](https://web-cdn.agora.io/docs-files/1628824176250)